-15.PUNISHMENT OF SEX TRAFFICKING OFFENSES: What are the prescribed and imposed penalties for sex trafficking, including the forced prostitution of adults and the prostitution of children by a third party?
-42
+- 13. Has the country enacted any new legislation since the last TIP Report?
+Are these other laws being used in trafficking cases? - 14.
+PUNISHMENT OF SEX TRAFFICKING OFFENSES: What are the prescribed and imposed penalties for sex trafficking, including the forced prostitution of adults and the prostitution of children by a third party?

-16.PUNISHMENT OF FORCED LABOR OFFENSES: What are the prescribed and imposed penalties for forced labor?
-42

-17.If the host country is a source country for labor migrants, do the government's laws provide for criminal punishment for labor recruiters who contract with workers using knowingly fraudulent or deceptive offers with the purpose of subjecting workers to forced labor or forced prostitution in the destination country?
-(NOTE: See PREVENTION section for efforts addressing fraudulent recruitment of workers in which the purpose of subjecting workers to forced labor is not evident.
-END NOTE.)
-42

-18.If the country is a destination for labor migrants (documented or undocumented), are there laws punishing employers or labor agents who confiscate workers' passports or travel documents, switch contracts without the workers' consent, or withhold payment of salaries as means of keeping workers in a state of compelled service?
-42 specify which are new and which are carried over from previous reporting periods); 3) number of convictions; 4) sentences imposed on each convicted trafficker (including fines and plea bargains); and 5) how many, if any, cases where perpetrators received no jail time or suspended sentences.
+40 - 15.
+PUNISHMENT OF FORCED LABOR OFFENSES: What are the prescribed and imposed penalties for forced labor?
+Are there laws punishing employers or labor agents who confiscate workers' passports or travel documents, switch contracts without the workers' consent, or withhold payment of salaries as means of keeping workers in a state of compelled service? - 16.
+What are the prescribed penalties for rape?

-19.What are the prescribed penalties for rape?
-(NOTE: This is necessary to evaluate a foreign government's compliance with TVPA Minimum Standard 2, which reads: "For the knowing commission of any act of sex trafficking... the government of the country should prescribe punishment commensurate with that for grave crimes, such as forcible sexual assault (rape)."
-END NOTE.)
-43

-20.Law enforcement statistics (covering April 1, 2012 - March 31, 2013, or other standard reporting cycle used by the host government, such as the calendar year): The following standardized law enforcement statistics on forced labor and sex trafficking are needed: 1) number of new investigations of TIP cases; 2) number of prosecutions of TIP cases (please

-21.For each of the cases investigated, prosecuted, and convicted, please indicate 1) number of traffickers; 2) number of traffickers who were public officials; 3) the law(s) (and sections, if applicable) under which suspected traffickers were investigated and prosecuted, and under which convictions were obtained.
-Also, please attempt to disaggregate numbers of cases by type of TIP (labor vs. sex).
-If possible, please identify whether victims were under 18 years of age.

-22.Describe the government's specialized anti-TIP training for officials on identifying and assisting victims of trafficking and/or investigating and prosecuting human trafficking cases during the reporting period.
+- 17. Law enforcement statistics (covering April 1, 2013 March 31, 2014, or other standard reporting cycle used by the host government, such as the calendar year): The following standardized law enforcement statistics on forced labor and sex trafficking are needed: 1) number of new investigations of TIP cases; 2) number of individuals defendants prosecuted for TIP crimes (please specify which are new prosecutions brought to trail during the reporting period and which are ongoing prosecutions begun in previous reporting periods); 3) number of individual offenders convicted for TIP crimes; 4) length of jail sentences imposed on each convicted trafficker (including fines and plea bargains); and 5) how many, if any, cases where convicted traffickers received no jail time or suspended sentences. - 18.
+For each of the cases investigated, prosecuted, and convicted, please indicate 1) number of traffickers; 2) number of traffickers who were public officials; 3) the specific law(s) (and sections, if applicable) under which suspected traffickers were investigated and prosecuted, and under which convictions were obtained.
+Also, please attempt to disaggregate numbers of cases by type of TIP (forced labor vs. Sex trafficking).
+If possible, please identify whether victims were under 18 years of age. - 19.
+Describe the government's specialized anti-TIP training for police, investigators, prosecutors, judges, and other officials (including labor inspectors, social workers, etc.) on identifying and assisting victims of trafficking and/or investigating and prosecuting human trafficking cases during the reporting period.
 Specify who funded such training, the government's specific role in the training (including financial or in-kind contributions), when the training(s) took place, and the number of persons trained.
-Also specify whether NGOs, international organizations, and/or the USG were involved, and briefly describe the involvement (e.g., lead training seminars, organized trainings).

-23.Is there any evidence that the country failed to apply anti-trafficking laws (if applicable) fairly based on thorough investigations and in proceedings that protected the due process rights of the accused?
-77

-24.If possible, provide the number of cooperative international investigations on trafficking conducted during the reporting period, and the current status of those investigations.
-77

-25.Did the government extradite persons who were charged with trafficking in other countries?
-80
+Also specify whether NGOs, international organizations, and/or the USG were involved, and briefly describe the involvement (e.g., lead training seminars, organized trainings). - 20.
+Is there any evidence that the country failed to apply anti-trafficking laws (if applicable) fairly based on thorough investigations and in proceedings that protected the due process rights of the accused? - 21.
+If possible, provide the number of cooperative international investigations and/or prosecutions on trafficking conducted during the reporting period and the status of those cases.
+Additionally, please indicate if the government entered into any bilateral, multilateral, or regional law enforcement cooperation and coordination arrangements with other countries that have resulted in concrete and measurable outcomes. - 22.
+Did the government extradite persons who were charged with trafficking in other countries?

-26.Please indicate the number of government officials (including peacekeepers deployed abroad) investigated, prosecuted, and convicted for involvement in trafficking or criminal activities linked to TIP during the reporting period.
-(Crimes linked to human trafficking include, but are not limited to, the fraudulent issuance of visas or passports to traffickers; tip-offs given to traffickers of impending law enforcement action; bribes accepted by government officials to facilitate the movement of victims of trafficking; and direct involvement in trafficking.
-The involvement of government officials in other activities, such as human smuggling, is not relevant.)
+23. Please indicate the number of government officials (including diplomats or peacekeepers deployed abroad) investigated, prosecuted, and/or convicted for involvement in trafficking or criminal activities linked to TIP during the reporting period.
+The involvement of government officials in other activities, such as human smuggling, is not relevant.
 What penalties were imposed, including prison time, suspended sentences, fines, firing, or reassignment to another position within the government as punishment?
+Has the government implemented a system for remediating or punishing complicit government officials?

-PROTECTION AND ASSISTANCE TO VICTIMS 81
+PROTECTION AND ASSISTANCE TO VICTIMS